SergioLaRosa/splitnjoin/README.md

 ## Performance tests

-I made a simple testing and benchmarking tool.
+I made a simple testing and benchmarking tool (splitting a binary file into chunks of 250MB each one).

 Run it like this: `python3 -m splitnjoin.snj_benchmark.py`.

 On my notebook (Intel i3 dual core, 8 GB RAM, 500 GB 5400 RPM disk, Linux Mint 18.3) this is the output: